PuntoPagos/documentacion/readme-english.md

 ## Introduction

-The objective of this technical manual is to describe the functionalities and required parameters for the web services provided by PuntoPagos.com, for the correct operation of the payment buttons of our electronic collection services.
+The objective of this technical manual is to describe the functionalities and requirements for a commerce to integrate with our payment processor.
-For the particular case of the REST documentation, it will provide the REST services on JSON and XML format.
-The JSON format is the default one.
-This document has been created for developers.

 ## Technical Specs

-Through our integration kit (API), any commerce can access all the funtionalities of Puntopagos.com.
+Through our API, any commerce can access all the funtionalities of Puntopagos.com.
 The kit has several methods that can be invoked through the web services.